rarelysimple/RarelySimple.AvatarScriptLink/index.md

 title: RarelySimple.AvatarScriptLink
 ---

-# AvatarScriptLink.NET
+# What is AvatarScriptLink.NET?

-Essentially, AvatarScriptLink.NET is a framework for managing and manipulating myAvatar ScriptLink OptionObjects.
+Essentially, AvatarScriptLink.NET is a framework for managing and manipulating [myAvatar](https://www.ntst.com/Solutions-and-Services/Offerings/myAvatar) ScriptLink OptionObjects.
 What it does is accelerate the development of clean and stable myAvatar ScriptLink-compatible APIs.
 [More about AvatarScriptLink.NET](./about.md)

 ## Example

-Most ScriptLink-compatible APIs are built with a local NTST.ScriptLinkService.Objects library.
+Most ScriptLink-compatible APIs are built with a local version of the NTST.ScriptLinkService.Objects library.
 Here's what a "Hello, World!" response might look like in this scenario.

 ```c#
 [WebMethod]